 8. Spinach

+Leafy greens like spinach are full of important nutrients.
 Several studies have suggested that eating more fruits and vegetables can lead to lower levels of inflammation.
 Spinach in particular is especially rich in the antioxidant kaempferol, which has been found to reduce the impact of inflammation associated with rheumatoid arthritis.

-For example, this test-tube study found that when arthritic cells were treated with kaempferol, inflammation decreased and the progression of osteoarthritis was slowed.
+For example, this test-tube study found that when arthritic cells were treated with kaempferol, inflammation decreased and the progression of osteoarthritis slowed.

 For tips on how to add more of this leafy green to your diet, check out these spinach recipes from BBC Good Food.
-You’ll find everything from creamy mushroom and spinach pasta to spinach pancakes with poached eggs.

 9. Olive oil

+Olive oil is well known for its anti-inflammatory properties.
 In this study, feeding mice extra-virgin olive oil for six weeks helped to reduce joint swelling and inflammation, and slowed cartilage degeneration.
 These effects helped to prevent arthritis from developing.

 Another study found that when people with rheumatoid arthritis took one olive oil capsule every day for 24 weeks, their levels of inflammatory markers decreased by 38.5%.